connorads/opencode-guide/README.md

 OpenCode supports subagents for specialised tasks - similar to Claude Code.
 You can also define your own custom agents.
 See the [agents docs](https://opencode.ai/docs/agents/).

+### Skills

+OpenCode supports [agent skills](https://agentskills.io/): reusable `SKILL.md` definitions you can share in a repo or keep in your global config.
+For setup details, see the [skills docs](https://opencode.ai/docs/skills/).

 ## Tips

 - **Drag and drop images** into the terminal to add them to your prompt